Crazy Horse: Surrender and death

-With the growing trouble at the Red Cloud Agency, General George Crook was ordered to stop at Fort Robinson.
-A council of the Oglala leadership was called, then canceled, when Crook was incorrectly informed that Crazy Horse had said the previous evening that he intended to kill the general during the proceedings.
-Crook ordered Crazy Horse's arrest and then departed; leaving the post commander at Fort Robinson, Lieutenant Colonel Luther P. Bradley, to carry out his order.
-Additional troops were brought in from Fort Laramie.
-On the morning of September 4, 1877, two columns moved against Crazy Horse's village, only to find that it had scattered during the night.
-Crazy Horse had fled to the nearby Spotted Tail Agency with his wife, who had become ill with tuberculosis.
-After meeting with military officials at Camp Sheridan, the adjacent military post, Crazy Horse agreed to return to Fort Robinson with Lieutenant Jesse M. Lee, the Indian agent at Spotted Tail.
+General George Crook, warned by Woman's Dress—a nephew of Red Cloud—that Crazy Horse planned to kill him during a scheduled council, ordered his arrest and departed Fort Robinson, leaving Lieutenant Colonel Luther P. Bradley to carry out the order.
+On September 4, 1877, two columns moved against Crazy Horse's village, only to find it had scattered overnight—Crazy Horse having fled to the Spotted Tail Agency with his ailing wife.
+After tense negotiations at Camp Sheridan, where Spotted Tail confronted his nephew publicly and Touch the Clouds escorted Crazy Horse with some three hundred armed warriors, Crazy Horse agreed to return to Fort Robinson with Lieutenant Jesse M. Lee—on the promise that he would be given an opportunity to tell his side of the story.